-The availability of tickets is not the same for all our combo packages.
+IMPORTANT: the availability of tickets is not the same for all the combo packages.
 If you don't find availability for the desired date for this combo, please check the other combo packages too.

 Reservations must be made with a minimum of 7 days notice.

-Extensive measures have been taken to protect Leonardo da Vinci's Cenacolo (Last Supper) fresco from further damage.
-To ensure that the fresco is kept at room temperature, admission has been restricted to a maximum of 25 visitors at any one time since the 1999 reopening.
+Extensive measures have been implemented to protect the Last Supper fresco from further exposure.
+To ensure that the fresco be kept at room temperature, since restoration the visitor intake has been restricted to a group of 25 admitted.

-- The audio guide is an audio system with earphones that explains the history and characteristics of the fresco by Leonardo in the selected language.
-Duration of audio guide commentary is 20 minutes.
+The audioguide is an audio system with earphones that explains, in the selected language, the history and characteristics of the fresco by Leonardo.
+It lasts 20 minutes.

-- Audio guides can be purchased only in combination with the ticket.
+Audioguides can be purchased only together with the ticket.

 You can also add a guide for your visit, available in English, Italian, French, German, Spanish and Japanese.
 Please notice the explanation is possible only in one language per each time spot.

-IMPORTANT NOTICE: due to the large quantity of requests, your ORDER CANNOT AND MUST NOT BE CONSIDERED CONFIRMED UNTIL RECEIVING THE CONFIRMATION VOUCHER, ONE BUSINESS DAY AFTER THE REQUEST.
+VERY IMPORTANT: due to the huge quantity of requests, ORDER CANNOT AND MUST NOT BE CONSIDERED CONFIRMED UNTIL RECEIVING THE CONFIRMATION VOUCHER, ONE BUSINESS DAY AFTER THE REQUEST.

 Cancellation Policy: ONCE CONFIRMED, A VISIT CANNOT BE MODIFIED NOR CANCELED.

-- Reservations are required for any kind of ticket
+Reservations are mandatory for any kind of ticket.

 Information regarding transfer between Last Supper and Ambrosiana:

-- Tramway 16 will take you from via Mazzini close to the Duomo (Ambrosiana Library location) to Piazza di Santa Maria delle Grazie (Last Supper location).
+Tramway 16: from via Mazzini close to the Duomo – in front of Piazza di Santa Maria delle Grazie

-- Tramway 19 linking via Cantù (in front of the Ambrosiana Library to piazza Virgilio (behind via Paradosso, the street behind Santa Maria delle Grazie Church/Last Supper location).
+Tramway 19 linking via Cantù (in front of the'Ambrosiana) to piazza Virgilio (behind via Paradosso, the street behind Santa Maria delle Grazie Church)